eartsar/MiceDice/README.md

 ## What is this?
 It's a discord bot that I hacked together very quickly to fit my needs as a dice bot while running Mouse Guard RPG campaigns.
 I wanted a bot that had no fluff, could render results using emojis (for snakes, swords, and axes), and could do roll flow/math to make the game more approachable for online play.

 This project is an untested hack.
 Use at your own risk.
-If you're reading this, I'm sorry.
 Fork it and make it good so I can close this repo and just use yours instead.

 ## Oh god.
 I know the author of this code.
 Dear lord, what's broken?